This site contains affiliate links, view the disclosure for more information.

 If you're not already a coffee person, you will be (college does that to you).
 Or you'll turn into a tea drinker like me (yes, I know grandmaaa).
-To-go mugs that keep your drink hot are essential for early morning classes.
+To-go mugs that keep your drink hot or cold are essential for early morning classes.

 My friend also loves these Contigo ones.
 They seriously keep your drink hot for sooo long!